Linus4/eldritchinstinct/main.typ

 Thank you to xxx and xxx for your extensive feedback, and to all of the groups I've play-tested this with for your interest and patience.

 Images from #link("https://www.oldbookillustrations.com/")[oldbookillustrations.com].
-Featuring public domain art by: Arthur Rackham, Caspar David, Frederic Edwin Church, Frederick Catherwood, Koloman Moser, John Tenniel, Hubert Robert, Alphonse de Neuville, and Émile Beau.
+Featuring public domain art by: Émile Beau, Arthur Rackham, Caspar David, Frederic Edwin Church, Frederick Catherwood, Koloman Moser, John Tenniel, Hubert Robert and Alphonse de Neuville in order of appearance.

 #align(center+bottom, link("https://eldritchinstinct.com")[
 #text(fill: white)[*eldritchinstinct.com*]